mumot1999/mastodon/README.md

 Patches implemented:
 - PIWIK integration ( allows to have some nice anonymous, self hosted and opensource analytics on the visitors ).
-- Text search for statuses ( upstream code only allow searching users and hashtags ).
+- Full Text search for statuses ( upstream code only allow searching users and hashtags ).
 - 20 results instead of 5 per type of search.
 - The FAQ link on the homepage points to /about/more instead of the github repo.
 - 1024 character limit for posts instead of 500 ( TODO: implement that as a configuration instead of being hardcoded ).